b3lix/IIS-cogniteam/README.md

-# ITU-IIS-cogniteam
+# IIS-cogniteam
-Repository for ITU and IIS project @ BUT FIT
+Repository for IIS project @ BUT FIT